zoggins/Cromemco-Dazzler-RevD/README.md

 Thread here https://forum.vcfed.org/index.php?threads/cromemco-dazzler-replica-project.77906/

-Errors found with first production run have been fixed in version 1.0beta, but not yet been tested with a final production.
+Please check the included README for production hints.

 Also added is a utility for testing Dazzler Hardware.
-See the included README.
+Again see the included README.